chrisza4/chris-blog/content/blog/layer-of-ai-coding/index.md

 So, I've been working with a lot of code and systems lately.
 Some of the systems are built using fancy techniques like loop engineering, or a fancy AI framework such as the spec-driven [get-shit-done](https://github.com/open-gsd/gsd-core).

-But I also work with my personal projects, with a minimal framework.
+But I also work with my personal projects, with a minimal AI instruction, only very small AGENTS.md.

 I've found that spec-driven or some kind of loop engineering is designed for building big changes.
 They usually have a sophisticated AGENTS.md, thorough checks, and multi-layer, multi-role agents (code -> qa -> refactor) to validate and verify big changes.